hashicorp/terraform-provider-azurerm/website/docs/r/dashboard_grafana_managed_private_endpoint.html.markdown

 The following arguments are supported:

-- `grafana_name` - (Required) The name of the associated managed Grafana.
+- `grafana_id` - (Required) The id of the associated managed Grafana.
 Changing this forces a new Dashboard Grafana Managed Private Endpoint to be created.

 - `location` - (Required) The Azure Region where the Dashboard Grafana Managed Private Endpoint should exist.
 Changing this forces a new Dashboard Grafana Managed Private Endpoint to be created.

 - `name` - (Required) The name which should be used for this Dashboard Grafana Managed Private Endpoint.
 Must be between 2 and 20 alphanumeric characters or dashes, must begin with letter and end with a letter or number.
 Changing this forces a new Dashboard Grafana Managed Private Endpoint to be created.

 - `private_link_resource_id` - (Required) The ID of the resource to which this Dashboard Grafana Managed Private Endpoint will connect.
-Changing this forces a new Dashboard Grafana Managed Private Endpoint to be created.

-- `resource_group_name` - (Required) The name of the Resource Group where the Dashboard Grafana Managed Private Endpoint should exist.
-This _must_ be the same as the Resource Group in which the associated Dashboard Managed Grafana exists.
 Changing this forces a new Dashboard Grafana Managed Private Endpoint to be created.

 ---